APSL/rasengan/README.md

       status_code: 200, 301, 302, 404, etc. Status code in the http request.
       protocol: http or https, do the request over different http protocol.
 Default https.
       redirect: expected redirect URL when you configure status code in 301 or 302.
       text: check text in the result page when you expect 200 code.
+      user_agent: use a custom user_agent for the request or stored one from keys: mobile, desktop, google_desktop, google_mobile.

 ## Usage